DSCR Loan Requirements: Essentials for Real Estate Investors

 Having a higher DSCR ratio can make it easier to qualify for a loan with more favorable terms and conditions.
 It demonstrates that the property’s income potential is strong enough to cover its operating expenses and debt obligations.

-On the other hand, if your property has a lower DSCR ratio, you may still be eligible for financing options, but it could come with stricter requirements such as a higher credit score or larger down payment.
+On the other hand, if your property has a lower DSCR ratio, you may still be eligible for financing options, but it could come with lower LTV's and higher interest rates.

 Terms Available For Residential DSCR Loan Programs